Participatory aggregation of qualitative information (PAQI)

 2. Social Network Analysis (software): A systematic means of aggregating, visualising and then exploring relationships between people, objects, events

-Linking concept: When people categorise people, objects, events, etc, they create relationships beween those events.
+Linking concept: When people categorise people, objects, events, etc, they create relationships between those events.
 Two or more entities in the same category can be seen to be related to each other, by that joint membership.
-And when they categorise objects they also add information to them, in the form of category labels or descriptions (What Dave Snowden calls self-indexing).
+And when they categorise objects they also add information to them, in the form of category labels or descriptions (a form of what Dave Snowden calls self-indexing).

 2. Building and exploring collective categorisations of qualitative data